 "Everything in biology is mechanical." – Julio Fernandez

-The overarching research objective of the BioMAN Lab is to uncover the fundamental physical forces that govern how cells generate, detect, and respond to mechanical forces at the molecular level.
+The overarching research objective of the BIONICS LAB is to uncover the fundamental physical forces that govern how cells generate, detect, and respond to mechanical forces at the molecular level.
 We have developed a set of DNA nanotechnology, super-resolution microscopy, biophysics, protein engineering and molecular analytic tools that empower us to achieve our goals.

 "What I cannot create, I do not understand." – Richard Feynman